-This Jointer Plane is available in two different lengths, 28″ or 36″.
-Either size works great as a Jointer, as they won’t follow the dips and bumps in the board but will swiftly leave an edge perfect for glue up or final board dimensioning.
+This Jointer Plane is available in three different lengths, 22″, 28″ or 36″.
+Each size works great as a Jointer, as they won’t follow the dips and bumps in the board but will swiftly leave an edge perfect for glue up or final board dimensioning.
 No need to turn on a noisy powered jointer and dust collection.

 With a bed angle set at 50º, one would imagine that this would be a tough plane to push through the wood, however, between the mass and the shape, it actually moves through a cut quite gracefully.
 The highly shaped area behind the blade is essentially the handle.
 It is a shape I’ve developed after quite a bit of use with my (much) shorter planes.
 Obviously holding a plane this long at the very ends would be rather uncomfortable for most people, so when this design finally worked it’s way out of my head and into the shaping of the prototype, I knew that I had something special.
 As with all of my planes, the shape just lends to a very natural hold when in use.
 What has been really fascinating to me is to hear from people that have used these planes and they tell me about how they hold and use them.
 They are finding that there is more than one comfortable grip, which makes it very ergonomic.